-- a) No adverse impact on the capacity and operation of the local highway network. - b) No compromise of safety for all users. - c) Safe access, egress and visibility serving the development. - d) No exacerbation of the existing on-street parking problems and, if possible, some mitigation of such problems.
+- a) No severe adverse impact on the capacity and operation of the local highway network. - b) No compromise of safety for all users. - c) Safe access, egress and visibility serving the development. - d) No exacerbation of the existing on-street parking problems and, if possible, some mitigation of such problems.

 Proposals failing to demonstrate compliance with these requirements will not be supported.

-Core strategy CS.9, CS.20, CS.26

-Bearley SpeedAware Survey 2011
+NPPF 102, 104, 108, 109, 110 Core strategy CS.9, CS.20, CS.26 Bearley SpeedAware Survey 2011